konijntjesbroek/elb/plan.md

 		- HVAC/Refrigeration
 		- Appliances
 - Streamlined data entry
-	- simple method to collect ideas
+	- simple method to collect ideas (widd)
 	- method to review and organize notes and ideas
 	- long term method for storage of active projects
-	- off device storage of backups
+	- off device storage of backups?
 - Tools
 	- Creation, editing, viewing of media
 		- nvim